NIHALDSM10/Starbucks-Capstone-Project/README.md

 I’ve used the CRISP-DM process to understand the datasets and derive insights to make recommendations to the Starbucks team.
 Through this capstone project, I wanted to understand the following:

 1. How does offer response depend on gender, age and income?
-2. Prepare a consolidated customer dataframe with their demographic details — age, income, gender and offer details — offers received and completed, transactions, etc.
+2. What type of demographic is least affected by offers?
-3. What type of demographic is least affected by offers?
+3. What are the top 2 offers for each customer segment?
-4. What are the top 2 offers for each customer segment?
+4. If we're given demographic features about a customer, how can we determine if they'll respond to a BOGO or a discount offer?

 ## Analysis Summary